Reference:Mel. 16, CPG 2123.19, FNS 59

 Greek Text:Athanasius, Apol.
 Sec.
 67

-This letter written by Pinnes helps explain details with the accusation that Athanasius murdered Arsenius.
-Pinnes confirms that the Melitians were trying to shuffle Arsenius around so that Athanasius’ deacon could not find him.
+This letter written by Pinnes gives details of the accusation that Athanasius had murdered Arsenius.
+Pinnes confirms that the Melitians were trying to shuffle Arsenius from place to place so that Athanasius’ deacon could not find him.
 However, Pinnes was brought before the dux along with another monk, and the two could not deny that Arsenius was alive.
 This letter also implicated John Archaph directly with that conspiracy.

 The Greek text below is that of Opitz as found in AW 2.4:67.
 The English translation has been adapted from NPNF2 vol. 4, p.
-135 by SMT for FCC.
+135 by SMT and GLT for FCC.

 Click here to access a downloadable pdf of this document.